 A street art project that turned into an animation short.
 Here's the presentation of Urban Sphinx directed by María Lorenzo Hernández, and produced by Enrique Millán.

 She's an animation artist interested in classical art and painting, an educator (animation teacher at the Faculty of Fine Arts, Universitat Politècnica de València) and a meticulous observer of public laid street art.
 Valencia-based María Lorenzo Hernández has been justly celebrated before in the animation festivals circuit, with animation shorts like Portrait of D. (2004) and The Night Ocean (2015, Goya nomination).
 In her new animation short, Urban Sphinx, she unapologetically claims "I didn't make a single drawing of my own'.
 Yet the result, a creative documentation of the ephemeral street art in Valencia neighborhoods (conducted within one year, and produced by Enrique Millán), proves that animation directing is a (thankfully) broader concept than drawings.

-Watch Urban Sphinx:
+Watch the Urban Sphinx Trailer:

 María Lorenzo Hernández has lived for the last 24 years in Valencia.
 As she explains to Zippy Frames, "it is different from Madrid or Barcelona.
 Valencia can be explored on foot.
 It is big and small at the same time'.
 Street art is to be found more frequently and lasts longer in the Old City (The Gothic centre) and at districts that experience gentrification — like Russafa, El Carmen, San Vicente Street, Patraix, etc.